MidnightDreamerX17/skill20/Optional/Feats.md

 - **Spell Penetration** - The character gains a bonus of +2 to penetrate spell resistance.
 - **Spell Penetration, Greater** (requires Spell Penetration) - The character gains a bonus of +2 to penetrate spell resistance.
 - **Spell Recovery** - The character gains a bonus of +4 to know which spells will not work on their current plane, as well as which spells are enhanced on the current plane.
+- **Spelunker** - The character gains a bonus of +4 to checks relating to caves, survival in them, and traversing through them.
 - **Stand Still** - You can spend your movement action to instead put extra effort into intercepting enemies who try to move past you.
 You gain a bonus of +4 to body-blocking for this effect.
 - **Stealthy** - The character gains a bonus of +2 to hide from sight and to move silently.
 - **Swimming Expert** - The character gains a bonus of +4 to swimming.